-This list item only appears if the FastFood mode is enabled in the menu item Miscellaneous Measurement Measurement modes FastFood and 1 meas. point (A) or 2 meas. points (A|B) are selected for the configuration of the measuring point.
+This list item only appears if the FastFood mode is enabled in the menu item Miscellaneous Measurement Measurement Measurement modes FastFood and 1 meas. point (A) is selected for the configuration of the measuring point.

 - Select the input or the event trigger to be used to trigger the selected remote function. - Press ENTER. - Select No linkage in order to deactivate the remote function. - Press ENTER.